aws-samples/aws-modernization-with-rafay-systems/content/040_modules/1_setup.md

 ### Set Project

 For this workshop each person will have their own project that will be provided along with the credentials.
 This step will ensure that you set the project context before you can perform operations in this project.
-For example, to set the project context to your Rafay project provided in the workshop
+For example, to set the project context to your Rafay project provided in the workshop run the below command with the name of the project provided

 ```
-rctl config set project aws-workshop-x
+rctl config set project <NAME OF ASSIGNED PROJECT>
 ```

 Once the project context has been successfully set, ensure you verify this in your local config file.